 Last year, California unveiled a four-tier and color-coded system based on coronavirus conditions in each of the state's 58 counties.

 When it was first released, about 94 percent of California's population was under the most restrictive purple tier.
-As of March 2, 2021, 40 counties were in the purple tier; 16 counties were in the red tier; and two were in the orange tier.
+Many would remain there for the better part of the next 12 months.

 Click here for the full interactive experience.